1EdTech Learner Information Package Accessibility for LIP Conformance Specification

 level C 1

-IMS Global Learning Consortium, Inc. ("IMS") is publishing the information contained in this IMS Learner Information Package Accessibility for LIP Conformance Specification ("Specification") for purposes of scientific, experimental, and scholarly collaboration only.
+1EdTech Consortium, Inc. ("1EdTech") is publishing the information contained in this 1EdTech Learner Information Package Accessibility for LIP Conformance Specification ("Specification") for purposes of scientific, experimental, and scholarly collaboration only.

 This material is provided on an "As Is" and "As Available" basis.